knoxa/argumentation/README.md

 Argument maps and frameworks are *graphs*.
 I use **Dover**<sup> [5]</sup> for modelling and manipulating graphs.

+I want to *order* arguments and extensions to support preferences and explanation, so I've implemented a [Formal Concept Analysis](https://en.wikipedia.org/wiki/Formal_concept_analysis) algorithm<sup> [6]</sup>.
+This is general purpose, and can be used independently of the argumentation code.

 ### References

 1. Samer Nofal, Katie Atkinson, Paul E. Dunne.